jorgonor/jslash/README.md

 access to the Canvas API.

-jslash is developed in order to optimize the most current operations of the developer, trying to provide a built-in solution for any common problem on game development.
+jslash is developed in order to optimize the most current actions of the developer, trying to provide a built-in solution for any common problem on Web game development.

 jslash is licensed under MIT license.